britorbs/consciousdb/docs/index.md

 # ConsciousDB Documentation

-ConsciousDB is a physics-inspired, model-free reranking sidecar for retrieval augmented generation (RAG).
+ConsciousDB is a physics-inspired, model-free coherence optimization + ranking layer for retrieval augmented generation (RAG).
 It treats your vector database as the model, applying a convex coherence optimization that yields auditable ΔH energy receipts.
+Formerly packaged as a network "sidecar", it is now offered primarily as a lightweight Python SDK.

 ## Quick Links
 - API Reference: [API.md](API.md)